osism/osism.github.io/docs/release-notes/osism-7.md

 * The Ceph service images have not been rebuilt.
 No upgrade of Ceph is required.

-* The OpenStack service images for Octavia, Nova, Glance, Cinder and Magnum have been rebuilt.
-  Upgrades of those services are recommended.
-No upgrades of other OpenStack and associated infrastructure services such as MariaDB or RabbitMQ are required.

-## 7.1.0 (20240710)

-Release date: 10.
-July 2024

-* The Ceph service images have not been rebuilt.
-No upgrade of Ceph is required.

 * The OpenStack service images for Nova and Keystone have been rebuilt.
   Upgrades of the Nova service is recommended.
   The OVN, OVS and Fluentd service images have been rebuild.